CONDITIONS TREATED

 There are many treatment plans and intervention programs to help the child

-• Behaviour Modification: As suggested by the therapist, it will include strategies for supporting positive behaviour of the child.
+• Behaviour Modification: As suggested by the therapist, it will include strategies for supporting the positive behaviour of the child.

-• Speech therapy and Physical Therapy
+• Speech Therapy and Physical Therapy